Pebaz/nimporter/README.md

 make use of Nim code for achieving higher performance.

 It does this by providing a way to directly import Nim code and have it be compiled at runtime.
-However, unlink Cython, this will not proliferate your development environment and require adding bunches of exceptions to your `.gitignore` file.
+However, unlike Cython, this will not proliferate your development environment and require adding bunches of exceptions to your `.gitignore` file.